GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

     this.loupe.setLogServer('https://mysite.com');

     // log a message
-    this.loupe.information(this.title, 'App Started', 'The client application has started');
+    this.loupe.information("WebClient", 'App Started', 'The client application has started');
   }
 </pre>